rubber plant care: how to keep them happy

 The Rubber Tree prefers bright indirect light, though it is remarkably tolerant of low lighting conditions.
 Avoid direct sunlight as this can cause the leaves to burn.
 Insufficient light, however, can cause leaves to lose vibrancy and color.

-water 💧
+Rubber plant water requirements 💧

 Water requirements: once every 1-2 weeks – soil should be only slightly dry to the touch

 Keep the soil of your Rubber Plant moist but not soaked, watering about every 1-2 weeks during the growing season.
 The soil should dry slightly before watering again.
 Do not allow the soil to fully dry out.
 More frequent watering is necessary in brighter light environments and during the growing season (summer months).
+You can use a moisture meter to stay on top of moisture levels.

-humidity 🌫️
+Rubber plant humidity requirements 🌫️

-humidity preferences: Aim for humidity around 40-50% with occasional misting
+Humidity preferences: Aim for humidity around 40-50% with occasional misting

 Moderate to higher humidity is ideal for the Rubber Tree.
 Mist around the plant to maintain high humidity levels.
-If the environment is frequently prone to dry air, investing in a humidifier is a great idea.
+If the environment is frequently prone to dry air, investing in a plant humidifier is a great idea.

-ideal temperature: The rubber tree prefers moderate to warm temperatures, between 65°F (18°C) to 75°F (24°C).
+Ideal temperature: The rubber tree prefers moderate to warm temperatures, between 65°F (18°C) to 75°F (24°C).
 Temperatures should not drop below 60°F (16°C).

 rubber fig plant care

-fertilizer 💩
+Rubber plant fertilizer requirements 💩

-fertilizer preferences: During the early growth stages, feed the Rubber Tree plant with a high phosphorus fertilizer (you can easily make your own phosphorous fertilizer) to facilitate sustained growing.
+Fertilizer preferences: During the early growth stages, feed the Rubber Tree plant with a high phosphorus fertilizer (you can easily make your own phosphorous fertilizer) to facilitate sustained growing.
 As the plant matures, transition to a nitrogen, phosphorus and potassium fertilizer mix.
 Fertilizing every 4-6 weeks should be sufficient during the growing season.
 Avoid using too much fertilizer as this can cause the plant to become leggy and root-bound.

-soil type: well-draining with good aeration
+Soil type: well-draining with good aeration

 pH level: slightly acidic